taica00/SC1015/README.md

 ## Notebook 2: Exploratory Data Analysis
 For exploratory analysis, we plotted a bargraph comparing the number of fraudulent job postings versus non-fraudulent ones and discovered that the dataset was very imbalanced.
 We then did exploratory data analysis of each variable by plotting each variable into two categories: fraudulent and non-fraudulent.
 ## Notebook 3: Data preparation - Miss forest and SMOTENC
 For data preparation, as we noticed that the dataset was imbalanced in notebook 2, we decided to use SMOTENC(Synthetic Minority Over-sampling Technique for Nominal and Continuous), an oversampling technique to balance our dataset.
+We also used MissForest, an algorithm that imputes all missing data using mean/mode for each variables with missing values.
 ## Notebook 4: Machine learning - Random forest, K nearest neighbours
 ## Contributions
 ## References